TIDES-transit/TIDES/docs/governance.md

 ### TIDES Board of Directors

 TIDES is governed by a Board of Directors.
-The Board holds quarterly strategic meetings with the TIDES Manager; the Board Coordinator may convene additional Board meetings as needed.
+The Board holds quarterly strategic meetings with the TIDES Manager.
+The Board Coordinator may convene additional Board meetings as needed.
 The Board has a [public agenda and minutes](https://docs.google.com/document/d/1C-qynGan-jh4z1bJH_Qv3mJX0lXCHHKkzdrEgJzl3QY/edit?usp=sharing).

 #### Board Membership